xDaryamo/puccini/README.md

 To call these functions we provide the **tosca.coerce** JavaScript, which calls all functions and replaces the call stubs with the returned values:

-    puccini-js exec tosca.coerce my-clout.yaml --output=coerced-clout.yaml
+    puccini-js exec tosca.coerce my-clout.yaml > coerced-clout.yaml

 A useful side benefit of this implementation is we allow you to easily extend TOSCA by [adding your own functions/constraints](examples/javascript/functions.yaml).
-Obviously, such custom functions are not part of the TOSCA spec and will not be compatible with other TOSCA implementations.
+Obviously, such custom functions are not part of the TOSCA spec and may be incompatible with other TOSCA implementations.

 ### TOSCA Attributes

 TOSCA attributes (as opposed to properties) represent live data in a running deployment.
-And the intrinsic function, `get_attribute`, allows other values to make use of this live data.
+And the function `get_attribute` allows other values to make use of this live data.
 The implication is that some values in the Clout should change as these attributes change.
 But also, attribute definitions in TOSCA allow you to define constraints on the value, so we must also make sure that the new data complies with them.

 Our solution has two steps.
 First, we have JavaScript (**kubernetes.update**) that extracts these attributes from a Kubernetes cluster (by calling **kubectl**) and updates the Clout.
-Second, we run **tosca.coerce**, which not only calls instrinsic functions but also applies the constraints.
+Second, we run **tosca.coerce**, which not only calls TOSCA functions but also applies the constraints.

 Putting it all together, let's refresh a Clout:

-    puccini-js exec kubernetes.update my-clout.yaml | puccini-js exec tosca.coerce -o coerced-clout.yaml
+    puccini-js exec kubernetes.update my-clout.yaml | puccini-js exec tosca.coerce > coerced-clout.yaml

 ### TOSCA Workflows, Operations, and Policy Triggers